nationalparkservice/EnvironmentalSetting_Toolkit/ES_Toolkit_R/README.md

 #### Overview ####

-This packaage provides data access via ACIS web services (http://www.rcc-acis.org/docs_webservices.html) to station information and station data that:
+This package provides data access via ACIS web services (http://www.rcc-acis.org/docs_webservices.html) to station information and station data that:

 + Supports basic data request functions:

   * findStation
   * requestData

-+ Formats outputs consistently
++ Formats outputs consistently:

   * Limits alteration to data returned from ACIS web services
+  * Returns data frames or spatially referenced raster stacks

+In addition, the package contains convenience functions for requesting Environmental Setting metrics, both the station-based metrics sourced from ACIS and the raster-based metrics sourced from 800m PRISM or climate indexes.

-The Environmental setting Toolkit is the next iteration of and was forked from the IM_Climate toolkit created in 2016-2017.
+The Environmental Setting Toolkit is the next iteration of and was forked from the IM_Climate toolkit created in 2016-2017.
 That toolkit can be found here: (https://github.com/IMDProjects/IM_Climate)

 #### Draft Development Timeline